Trousdale Estates

 Corner of Trousdale Place and Loma Vista Drive, looking southwest.

 History

-Trousdale Estates was built on the grounds the Doheny Estate, home to Greystone Mansion, a 1928 gift from Los Angeles oil magnate Edward L. Doheny to his son Edward L. Doheny, Jr., and family.
+Trousdale Estates was built on the grounds of the Doheny Estate, home to Greystone Mansion, a 1928 gift from Los Angeles oil magnate Edward L. Doheny to his son Edward L. Doheny, Jr., and family.

 In 1954, Paul Trousdale purchased the estate from Doheny, Jr.’s widow, Mrs. Lucy Smith Doheny Battson.
 The mansion was acquired by industrialist Henry Crown, who later sought to demolish it and subdivide the property; this was forestalled by its purchase by the city of Los Angeles in 1965.
 Today it is a public park and listed as a United States Historical Site.

 Shortly after purchasing the estate, sometimes known as the Doheny Ranch, Trousdale convinced the Beverly Hills City Council to add his planned neighborhood to the city, which it accepted, and he renamed Trousdale Estates.